COMPSCI 345 : Human-computer Interaction

 - Appreciate and apply principles of fundamental human capabilities for usability assessment and design (Capability 1 and 2)

-- Understand trends in human-computer interaction including emerging interaction technologies and other current topics (will vary semester to semester; e.g. gamification, data visualisation) (Capability 1)
+- Understand and describe in human-computer interaction including emerging interaction technologies and other current topics (will vary semester to semester; e.g. gamification, data visualisation)

 - Appreciate the importance of, and have the skills to practice, design for equity of access (notably for blind and vision-impaired users) (Capability 6)

-- Work as part of a group on a design activity (Capability 4)
+- Work collaboratively as part of a group on a design activity (Capability 4)